-Christmastime is a fantastic way to show you friends you have great taste in food and in reading.
-Consider the following for your gifting pleasure.
-All local chefs, writing about local cuisine.
+A pandemic is a fantastic time to show you friends you have great taste in food and in reading.
+Consider the following for you and your friends any time, and for any occasion.
+You will enjoy the North Texas chefs and their writing.
 Here’s a sample:

 Knife, John Tesar: James Beard nominee owner of Knife the restaurant and Bravo’s “Top Chef” contestant Chef John Tesar reveals the secrets to cooking the purest, beefiest, most delicious steak you’ve ever tasted.
 See how he does it in the tell-all book about beef.

 Smoke, Tim Byres: As a Texan and James Beard recipient Tim Byres draws on the regional traditions of Mexico, Louisiana, and the South.
 He takes down-home foods and gives them brilliant twists.
 The results are gutsy recipes like Pork Jowl Bacon with Half-Sour Cucumber Salad, Boudin Balls and Brick Roux Gumbo, Smoked Cabrito and Fresh Masa Pies, Hominy and Turnip Green Salad, and Oyster Dirty Fried Rice.